zanminkian/git-validator/README.md

 Running `git-validator install` writes `commit-msg` and `pre-commit` files to the `{PROJECT_ROOT}/.git/hooks` directory.

+### `commit-msg` Stage

-- The `commit-msg` file lints your git commit message before the commit is made.
+The `commit-msg` file we wrote lints your git commit message before the commit is made.
+We use [@commitlint/cli](https://www.npmjs.com/package/@commitlint/cli) with [@commitlint/config-conventional](https://www.npmjs.com/package/@commitlint/config-conventional) config to check the git commit message.

+### `pre-commit` Stage

-- The `pre-commit` file lints your staged code before the commit is made.
+The `pre-commit` file we wrote lints your staged code before the commit is made.
+We use [eslint](https://www.npmjs.com/package/eslint) with [@zanminkian/eslint-config](https://www.npmjs.com/package/@zanminkian/eslint-config) config to check the committing code.

 ## Advanced Usage